Skip to content

 sudo nginx -t && sudo systemctl reload nginx

-2. Confirm all three surfaces answer from a host that can reach the proxy:
+2. Confirm the surfaces answer from a host that can reach the proxy:

 Terminal window